 Graduation speakers will be selected from two groups: 1) Those graduating Summa Cum Laude 2) Those students who have completed the most community service during their high school careers.
-Those students interested in speaking will submit speeches for blind review by a faculty committee, with the committee selecting the two speakers.
+Speakers will be selected by a staff/peer group.

-Any student during his/her senior year who is applying for either a scholarship or to a college/university and is required to submit their class rank, that rank will be provided by the OHS counseling for those purposes only.
+Any student during their senior year who is applying for either a scholarship or to a college/university and is required to submit their class rank, that rank will be provided by the OJSHS counseling office for those purposes only.